 I think the boils have stopped spreading.
 Now it’s just scabs and sores.
-I think my attempted at bandaging it made it worse, because the area underneath where I had the tape now looks like a wound.
+I think my attempt at bandaging it made it worse because the area underneath where I had the tape now looks like a wound.
 Taking the tape off hurt more than getting my tattoo.

-Thankfully, I had a the very large book “Ancestors Tale” by Richard Dawkins to read.
+Thankfully, I had a very large book “Ancestors Tale” by Richard Dawkins to read.

 I went to the Tokelau Apia Liason office today to see if it was possible to visit Tokelau.
 There is a boat leaving on the 23rd, which they said was booked (actually, I think there was a spot left on the form).
 I can get on the July 4th boat, which I think I’ll try to do.

 I’ll try and take the time from now until July 4 to visit American Samoa, Tonga, and Niue…and actually, see more of Samoa than my hotel room.

 I’m excited about being able to go to Tokelau.
 I can’t explain it, but going to Tokelau is one of the things I’ve really been looking forward to on the trip.

 My guess is that most of you have never heard of Tokelau.
 There is a good reason for that.
 Of the ‘countries’ of the world (I use the term country loosely.
 Click on the link in the scorecard window on the left to see why) Tokelau is one of the smallest and one of the hardest to get to.
 Tokelau only has about 1,500 people living on three atolls.
 There are more Tokelauians living in New Zealand and elsewhere than living in Tokelau proper.

 There are no flights to Tokelau.
 None of the atolls are big enough for a landing strip.
 No seaplanes fly to Tokelau.
 The only way to get there is a ship from Apia which leaves about once every two weeks.